FA5I/vending_machine/Readme.md

 - `pipenv install --editable .`
 - `vending_machine`

+You can also run tests via:

+- `pipenv shell`
+- `pytest ./src/tests/tests.py -s`

 Once you have done this, you should see a `>` prompt in the terminal.
 The CLI is now running.

 See the Commands section below for information on how to interact with it.